BullAzumi/OgameNinja/README.md

 expeditions script

  * CHANGELOG
+ * V.1.22
+ * ADD Checking if there are enough ships
+ * FIX Maxium Slots
+ * V.1.21
+ * ADD Telegram notification
  * V.1.2
  * ADD mining debris if wave is used
  * FIX some bugs of sendFrom